hyperglyph/hyperglyph/glyph.rst

-- schema/type information for forms (aka values) allow better mapping
+- schema/type information for forms (aka values)

+	  (allow better mapping of args)

-- datetime with offset, timezone allow non utc dates, but you need the utc offset optional string timezone
+- datetime with offset, timezone

+	  allow non utc dates, but you need the utc offset optional string timezone

+- timedelta/period type

+	p<iso period format>;

-- order preserving dictionary type we use a list of lists for form schemas hard to represent in many languages (but python, java, ruby have this) current thinking: bad idea
+- order preserving dictionary type

+	  we use a list of lists for form schemas hard to represent in many languages (but python, java, ruby have this) current thinking: bad idea

-- restrictions on what goes in dictionaries, sets should use immutable collections? tuples?
+- restrictions on what goes in dictionaries, sets

+	  should use immutable collections? tuples?

-- caching information inside of resources resources/embeds CAN contain control headers, freshness information
+- caching information inside of resources

+	  resources/embeds CAN contain control headers, freshness information specify key names as being optional

 appendices